Akilan1999/personal-website/content/posts/firstpost.md

 This websites runs using HUGO which static website engine.
 HUGO makes it really easy to add and remove content.
 I used a very simple and minimal template called [hermit](https://themes.gohugo.io/hermit/).
-As I learned from my friend [Humaid](https://humaidq.ae) it is more important to focus on content rather than some fancy JS animations.
+As I learned from my friend [Humaid](https://humaidq.ae) it is more important to focus on content rather than some.